 Options: Gluten-free, sugar-free, low carb

-Now we have come to what is most definitely my favorite place to eat in Grand Lake, Colorado.
+Now we have come to what is most definitely my favorite place to eat near Grand Lake, Colorado.
 Don’t question, just plan on making a visit to this fabulous cat-loving establishment.
 Why, you may ask.
 Well…